-The student will read aloud or sign each word.
+■ The student will read aloud or sign each word.

-The Posttests can be found in the three Word Recognition books.
+The Posttests can be found in each of the four Word Recognition books.
 Place the display mask over the Posttest page so the first word appears in the clear portion of the mask.
-The lesson number where the word is originally introduced is indicated in parentheses, for example, (L14).
+The lesson number where the word is originally introduced is indicated in parentheses, for example, (L155).